 This story is set in 1930, at the time when French colonial rule in Indochina is ending.
 An unmarried French woman who works in the rubber fields, raises a Vietnamese princess as if she was her own daughter.
-She, and her daughter both fall in love with a young French army officer, which will change both their lives significantly.
+She, and her daughter both fall in love with a young French navy officer, which will change both their lives significantly.
 Written by

 16 of 21 people found this review helpful.